remult/remult/docs/guide/30-Adding the Products Entity.md

 ![](/2020-01-26_11h45_50.png)

- It'll then automatically add the `import { Context } from '@remult/core';` statement to the top of the document.
+ It'll then automatically add the `import { Context } from 'remult';` statement to the top of the document.

  The same can be done for any missing `import` statement
 :::